yxt916/px4-omnidirectional-avoidance-under-certain-conditions-/README.md

 # 3.TO START:
-You can simply download the stable release zip package v1.0, make sure environment &path &virable all is well.
+You can simply download the stable "release zip package v1.0", make sure environment &path &virable all is well.

 RUN: